Lufthansa plans no buyback despite rise in foreign shareholdings

 Aside from a share buyback, other steps it could potentially take to fend off a threat of foreign control include a new share issue or requesting foreign shareholders sell their stock.

-Lufthansa shares were up 2.4 percent by 1409 GMT on Tuesday, outperforming a 1.7 percent rise in the blue-chip DAX index.
-The stock has gained 24 percent so far this year as a restructuring program to improve profits takes effect.
+Lufthansa shares were up 2.4 percent by 1409 GMT on Tuesday, outperforming a 1.7 percent rise in the blue-chip DAX index .GDAXI.
+The stock has gained 24 percent so far this year as a restructuring programme to improve profits takes effect.
 It also plans to resume dividend payments again for 2013 after scrapping them the previous year.

-The EU is examining some foreign holdings in airlines, such as Etihad's stake in Air Berlin and Delta's in Virgin to see whether they comply with control and ownership rules.
+The EU is examining some foreign holdings in airlines, such as Etihad's stake in Air Berlin (AB1.DE) and Delta's (DAL.N) in Virgin VA.UL to see whether they comply with control and ownership rules.

-The shareholding disclosure came as a source familiar with the matter said Lufthansa's IT infrastructure business, which the airline is trying to sell, is drawing interest from IBM, Hewlett-Packard and France's Atos.
+The shareholding disclosure came as a source familiar with the matter said Lufthansa's IT infrastructure business, which the airline is trying to sell, is drawing interest from IBM (IBM.N), Hewlett-Packard (HPQ.N) and France's Atos (ATOS.PA).

 (Additional reporting by Christoph Steitz; Editing by Kirsti Knolle and David Holmes)